AlonsoMtzAbascal/monte-carlo-option-pricer/README.md

 An option price is the discounted expected payoff under this measure, `price = e^{-rT} · E[payoff]`, which Monte Carlo estimates by averaging the payoff over many simulated draws.
-European payoffs need only `S_T` (sampled exactly, with no discretisation error); path-dependent payoffs need the whole trajectory, sampled step by step with the exact log-normal transition.
+European payoffs need only `S_T` (sampled exactly, with no discretisation error).
+Path-dependent payoffs need the whole trajectory, sampled step by step with the exact log-normal transition.

 ---